nysbc/appion-protomo/README.md

 - waits for the mysqld_safe database daemon to launch (for ~10 seconds, but could in rare instances take longer)

 </p></details>

+## Windows

+In the Kitematic search bar type: `semc appion-protomo`.

+Click `Create` next to the `semc` `appion-protomo` and wait for the container to download and start.

 # Usage
 - To launch the application container, do: